AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 The third architectural approach to multi-robot path planning models the robot system as a distributed one, where agents communicate to jointly arrive at collision-free paths.
 This methodology allows robots to share their internal states and external observations.
 It also enables coordination for higher-level goals, such as changing routes to optimize for robots with different priorities or urgent tasks.
 However, it introduces challenges common to traditional distributed systems, such as synchronizing shared states, ensuring fault tolerance against unavailable peers due to network latency, and handling variable message arrival times caused by network congestion@review-of-distributed-robotic-systems@distributed-optimization-methods-for-multi-robot-systems-part-2-a-survey.
 The content of messages exchanged between robots varies between different methods.

-Laura Ferranti et al. demonstrates how to utilize #acr("NMPC") in an asynchronous message passing scenario to solve for collision free paths under the possible presence of packet delay.
+Laura Ferranti #etal. demonstrates how to utilize #acr("NMPC") in an asynchronous message passing scenario to solve for collision free paths under the possible presence of packet delay.
 Messages from a robot $R_i$ to $R_j$ are composed of its estimated difference in position between its center point and $R_j$.
 Together with its estimated heading of $R_j$ wrt. $R_i$ body frame.
 In the presence of packet delay from nearby robots to $R_i$, robot $R_i$ will inflate its collision region by an amount proportional to the possible error $R_i$’s neighbors might have on the current position of $R_i$ to preserve safety.
 The predictions generated by the #acr("NMPC") solver are adjusted by the necessary number of steps to account for asynchronous communications and packet losses, interpolating the end of the horizon based on their predicted speed.
 They test their method with real-world hardware in an intersection crossing scenario with varying number of robots.
 Their results demonstrate that the asynchronous algorithm successfully achieved the planning goals while handling packet losses resulting from the robots falling out of sync during coordination@distributed-nonlinear-trajectory-optimization-for-multi-robot-motion-planning.

+Another method with contributions from multiple authors is the use of factor graphs to represent probabilistic relationships between variables with potentially coupled constraints@factor-graphs-exploiting-structure-in-robotics@robotweb@patwardhan_distributing_2023@bazzana_handling_2023.
+Factor graphs are undirected bipartite graph structures with two types of nodes: variables and factors.
+Variables represent possible states or unknowns, while factors represent constraints or relationships between these variables.
+This versatile structure solves optimization problems with constraints iteratively and has been used in various important areas of robotics such as #acr("SLAM"), #acr("SfM"), and optimal control to name a few@factor-graphs-exploiting-structure-in-robotics.
+In #acr("SLAM"), factor graphs can be used for estimating a robot's pose over time, the robot poses and landmark measurements are variables connected by binary factors representing measurements that correlate them.

+#line(length: 100%, stroke: 10pt + theme.yellow)

+Patwardhan #etal presents the idea of using factor graphs for multi-agent path planning in _Distributing Collaborative Multi-Robot Planning with Gaussian Belief Propagation_@gbpplanner.
+In their formulation each robot has a factor graph where variables are possible future states spread out over a forward time window.
+Four different factors are used; pose, obstacle, dynamics and inter-robot.
+Each one encodes a different constraint needed for efficient and collision-free paths.
+As this thesis aims to reimplement and extend the work by Patwardhan #etal a detailed explanation of each factor will be omitted here, and instead be presented in detail in @s.m.factor-graph.
+The most important factor to mention here is the interrobot factor which is used to facilitate message passing between robots.
+These factors are ephemeral and are added whenever two robots are within communication range of each other.
+They add a shared constraints of minimum tolerable distance between variables in each robots factorgraph.
+Their approach incorporates #acr("GBP") as the inference algorithm used to determine marginal distributions for the future poses which best satisfy all constraints.
+Robot exchange messages between each other where the payload are marginalised multivariable gaussian distributions that describe a robots belief about the other robots future states.
+They demonstrate in simulation how their method is able to handle high density scenarios securely while achieving significantly shorter makespans compared to #acr("ORCA"), while still able to generate smooth paths, which #acr("ORCA") begins to struggle with with higher number of robots in close proximity.
+One of the key strength of their approach is that it is robust even in the presence of some communication failure.
+Likewise as new messages are incorporated iteratively into the other robots factorgraph abouts its certainly there are no hard constraints on messages having to arrive out of order or strong guarantees about at which frequency messages has to arrive.
+Both qualities that allow it too tacle some of the previously listed challenges common in distributed multi-robot path planning systems.
+These strong qualities and others to be presented are motivating arguments for the choice of us selecting it as the basis for further analysis and improvement.

 #line(length: 100%, stroke: 10pt + theme.maroon)

+// // _A Robot Web for Distributed Many-Device Localisation_, by incorporating #acr("GBP") as the messaging scheme used for doing inference on a joint factorgraph shared between robots.
 //
-// A general trend in more recent literature is a stronger focus on strategies that do not rely on a centralized architecture@zhang2023multirobot@gbpplanner@orca@liu_learning_2023@bazzana_handling_2023.
-Reasons often brought up to discourage
+// earlier showed that large parts of the same approach can be used fro multi robot localization demonstrating the versatility of their method.
 //
-// - limited by vertical scaling
-// - Configuration space often grows exponentially with the number of robots
-// - Coordiation can become a bottleneck when all communication has to go back and fourth from a centralized service.
+// that #acr("GBP") can be utilised to solve multi-agent _localisation_
 //

-// and possibility of more easily doing hkorizontal scaling in other to encompass a larger problem. #kristoffer[but there is a limit for how much vertical scaling you can do of the supervisor unit]

-// - admit that their method does not scale well, when the number of robots increases

-// Each robot's next pose is determined by moving in the direction of the negative gradient of the total potential field.
-This gradient represents the combined influence of attractive and repulsive forces acting on the robot.

-// - conflict resolution

-// This alone is not enough to ensure that

-// robots do not collide, as it does not guarantee temporal consistency

-// Local minima

-// - That further ensures a state update that is feasible for the dynamics/kinematics of the unicycle model
-// - Each robot receives from the centralized controller the angular control speeds applied to the right and left wheels.

-// - Does not mention how they make state estimation of the robots

-// - Known environment with static obstacles and moving/dynamic robots

-// - Split over four modules
-  // + Localization module
-  // + Attraction towards the target module
-  // + Collision avoidance module
-  // + Conflict resolution module

-// - APF simulating attractive and repulsive forces
-// - Attractive Force: The goal exerts an attractive force on the robot, pulling it towards the target.
-// - Repulsive Force: Obstacles exert a repulsive force, pushing the robot away to avoid collisions.
-// - Total Force: The robot's movement is determined by the combination of these forces.
-The robot follows the path of the resultant force vector, moving towards the goal while avoiding obstacles.
-// - Potential Function: The environment is represented as a potential field where the goal has a low potential, and obstacles have high potential.
-The robot moves along the gradient of this field, aiming to reach the minimum potential at the goal.

-// QUOTE
-// First, the robots used do not need embedded sensors or a powerful computing unit.
-This greatly reduces their cost.
-In addition, the concentration of sensors at a supervisor level provides a better understanding of the overall environment.

-// When a viable set of paths are found they are

-// more fault tolerant and robust in complex dynamic environments

-// Each approach has its pros and cons and can be equally applicable depending on the

-// Central solver

-// increased coordination

-#k[
-  Good words/sentences to use:
-  - static/holonomic and dynamic/non-holonomically-constrained systems
-  - Taxonomy of different approaches

-  - Factorgraphs used for other areas of robotics such as
-    - SLAM (Simultaneous Localization and Mapping)
-    - SfM (Structure-from-Motion)
-]

-// Approaches vary in assumptions about the environment and the holonomic constraints of the robots.
-A critical element in multi-robot systems, path planning exhibits large dichotomies, such as whether an algorithm is centralized, with a single decision-making entity, or decentralized.
-The guarantees offered by these algorithms also differ, addressing factors like travel time, distance, and feasible trajectories based on the robot's motion model.
-Additionally, robustness to dynamic environments and communication interference is crucial.
-The methods range from classical approaches to modern AI-driven techniques, including sampling-based, graph-based, and potential field methods.
-Key indicators of a good path planning algorithm include path length, computational speed, smoothness, energy cost, and safety.
-Furthermore, it's important to distinguish between path planning and trajectory planning, as the former focuses solely on finding an obstacle-free path without considering the temporal aspects of motion such as the velocity and jerk needed to safely executed the planned path.

-Originally Murai _et al._ showed, with their _A Robot Web for Distributed Many-Device Localisation_, that #acr("GBP") can be utilised to solve multi-agent _localisation_.
-Then Patwardhan _et al._ showed that the same algorithm structure can be adapted to multi-agent _planning_.
-This thesis aims to extend the work by Patwardhan _et al._@gbpplanner to include a global planning layer, which can provide a more robust solution to the multi-agent planning in highly complex environments.
-As such @gbpplanner will be covered more thoroughly in its own dedicated section below, see @background-related-works-gbp-planner.

-#todo[maybe the 'dedicated section' is simply the rest of the background which contains the relevant theory.]

-#todo[Split the related works into a subsection for each important work.]

-- A Robot Web for Distributed Many-Device Localisation

-proposes the idea of modelling the communication scheme using for exchanging messages between robots similar to how hypermedia is exchanged on the world wide web using a protocol like HTTP

-- Distributing Collaborative Multi-Robot Planning with Gaussian Belief Propagation

-- A comprehensive review of the latest path planning developments for multirobot formation systems

-- Handling Constrained Optimization in Factor Graphs for Autonomous Navigation

--  Factor Graphs: Exploiting Structure in Robotics

-=== GBP Planner <background-related-works-gbp-planner>

-// === ORCA <background-related-works-orca>

-// formulate the problem as _reciprocal n-body collision avoidance_

-// The paper presents a formal approach to reciprocal n-body collision avoidance for multiple mobile robots.
-The methodology hinges on the concept of velocity obstacles, which are used to derive sufficient conditions for collision-free motion.
-The core idea is to compute collision-free actions for each robot independently by solving a low-dimensional linear program.
-The authors introduce the Optimal Reciprocal Collision Avoidance (ORCA) algorithm, which optimizes each robot's velocity to avoid collisions while maintaining a preferred trajectory.
-The method assumes each robot can sense the positions and velocities of other robots, and does not rely on communication or central coordination.

-// - Linear problem to solve
-// - Robot entities does not communicate

-// - holonomic, can move in any direction in the plane, i.e. control input is simply given as a 2d vector

-=== Handling Constrained Optimization in Factor Graphs for Autonomous Navigation <s.background-related-works.handling>

-@bazzana_handling_2023

-// Barbara Bazzana

-=== #todo[Some approach using deep learning ...]
+// // *good*
+//
+// - This partitioning allows robots to operate on smaller, manageable segments of the overall graph.
+// // - over a forward time window
+// - local planner
+//
+// - The idea of encoding obstacle avoidance constraints into a unary factor is not unique to @gbpplanner and @robotweb. @bazzana_handling_2023 integrates factors with and #acr("MPC") solver for optimal control, and uses the similar concept of an obstacle factor that measures into a static #acr("APF") #k[ehh...].
+//
+// - constraint and obstacle factors
+//  - obstacle factors models the minimization of an artificial potential field #k[quickly refer to express the flexibility of encoding constraints with factors]
+//
+// @bazzana_handling_2023
+//
+// - A Robot Web for Distributed Many-Device Localisation
+//
+// proposes the idea of modelling the communication scheme using for exchanging messages between robots similar to how hypermedia is exchanged on the world wide web using a protocol like HTTP
+//
+// - constraint and obstacle factors
+//  - obstacle factors models the minimization of an artificial potential field #k[quickly refer to express the flexibility of encoding constraints with factors]
+//
+// @bazzana_handling_2023